Skip to main content

 grinding39 negative mentions

-• The soundtrack is exceptional, featuring a variety of tracks that enhance the overall experience and keep players engaged.
+• The soundtrack is fantastic, enhancing the overall experience and keeping players engaged.

-• The dialogue can be excessively long and tedious, detracting from the fast-paced nature of the gameplay.
+• The dialogue can be lengthy and tedious, detracting from the fast-paced gameplay.

-• Some players may find the global leveling system makes the game too easy, reducing the challenge of individual quests.
+• The global leveling system can make the game too easy, reducing the challenge of individual quests.

 • story